-Can You Use Container as Storage Unit?
+Is it Possible to Use Container as a Storage Unit?

 Yes!
 Containers can be used as storage units; in fact, many people use them for storage purposes.
 Here are the advantages of using a container as a storage shed.